 Infused with a digital pulse, brands maintain ongoing conversations with customers.
 Marriott’s new Li Yu program helps Chinese tourists traveling outside of China feel at home wherever they go.
 Through a WeChat program, these tourists can engage with a local concierge who can assist in Chinese with anything from restaurant recommendations to in-room amenities requests.

 Where to start?
-There is no single journey to becoming a living brand, but there are important features that empower brands to succeed in today’s transforming world:
+There is no single journey to becoming a relentlessly relevant brand and engaging customers through dynamic and digital experiences, but there are important features that empower brands to succeed in today’s transforming world:

 Update brand guidelines and toolkits to support adaptive design elements, data-driven content, and personalized, persona-specific experiences.
 Wrap core products with value-added services and experiences.

 Offer customers opportunities to exchange data for improved service levels.
 Leverage predictive analytics to create proactive offers.
 Embed AI and machine learning into your data environment and smart (data-enabled) solutions.